SAP/terraform-provider-cloudfoundry/docs/resources/service_instance.md

 - `last_operation` (Attributes) The last operation of this service instance. (see [below for nested schema](#nestedatt--last_operation))
 - `maintenance_info` (Attributes) Information about the version of this service instance; only shown when type is managed (see [below for nested schema](#nestedatt--maintenance_info))
 - `updated_at` (String) The date and time when the resource was updated in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
+- `upgrade_available` (Boolean) Whether or not an upgrade of this service instance is available on the current Service Plan; details are available in the maintenance_info object; Only shown when type is managed

 <a id="nestedatt--timeouts"></a>
 ### Nested Schema for `timeouts`